Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: -Ray Emission from Sombrero Galaxy

 As a sharp reader might have noticed, the emitted spectrum of curvature radiation peaks in the TeV energy band~\cite{Levinson:2000nx}.
 To be precise, most of the photons are emitted at a critical energy~\cite{Levinson:2002ea}

-Now, these $\gamma$-rays would scatter (head-on) with the nucleus IR photons to produce electron-positron pairs.
+Now, these $\gamma$-rays would scatter (head-on) with the IR photons in the nucleus to produce electron-positron pairs.
 In this section, we investigate whether these collisions could lead to a suppression of the curvature $\gamma$-ray flux.